-As someone over the age of 18 needs to be home for the entire installation and we know this can be a hassle, we run some checks before we invite you to make a booking.
+Someone over the age of 18 needs to be home for the entire installation and we know this can be a pain to organise.
+So we run some checks before we invite you to make a booking.

 But you can help to ensure things go smoothly too.

 We're installing smart meters across the country throughout 2019 and 2020.
 There's a smart meter waiting list, if you'd like to be one of the first in your area to be invited for an installation.
-Right now, we're inviting people we think are most likely to have a successful installation, but in addition to that, we run some checks when you log in to your Bulb Account.
+Right now, we're inviting people we think are most likely to have a successful installation.
+In addition to that, we run some checks when you sign in to your Bulb Account.
 If we find any reasons that could mean your installation won't work, we’ll remove the option to book an appointment, and explain why.

 A common example is poor network coverage in your area.
-Smart meters send readings to your Bulb Account via a dedicated nationwide radio network (the ‘Wide Area Network’, or WAN).
-If you have poor coverage in your area, we’ll explain that we can’t install it yet, and we’ll let you know as soon as that’s been fixed so you can make an appointment in the future.
+Smart meters send readings to your Bulb Account via a dedicated nationwide network (the ‘Wide Area Network’, or WAN).
+If you have poor coverage in your area, we’ll explain that we can’t install smart meters yet, and we’ll let you know as soon as that’s been fixed so you can make an appointment in the future.